pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_destroyshader.md

 ## -description

 The <i>DestroyShader</i> function destroys the specified shader object.
-The shader object can be destoyed only if it is not currently bound to a display device.
+The shader object can be destroyed only if it is not currently bound to a display device.

 ## -parameters